Mattie Do

-Mattie Do (ແມດດີ ໂດ) is a Laotian-American film director.
+Mattie Do (ແມດດີ ໂດ) is a Laotian film director.
 She is Laos's first and only female film director and the first horror film director from Laos.

 Personal life

 Do was born in Los Angeles, California, to immigrant parents who left Laos during the communist revolution.
 Do returned to Vientiane in 2010 with her husband to take care of her retired father.
 She trained originally as a make-up artist and worked on film productions in Europe and America before becoming a consultant to the oldest film company in Laos, Lao Art Media, upon her return in 2010.
 She, her husband and their dog Mango live in Vientiane, Laos.

 Career

 Chanthaly

 Her directorial debut, Chanthaly (ຈັນທະລີ) (2012), was the first horror film written and directed entirely in Laos, as well as the first to be screened at major film festivals outside of Southeast Asia like the 2013 Fantastic Fest.